pat31718/HTMLZoomTool/README.md

 ![Preview](https://i.imgur.com/ZE1Lhow.png)

+1. Download and unzip the .zip file at anywhere you want.
+And then click your mouse twice to run "HTMLZoomTool.exe".
-1. Add the URL or HTML syntax you want to transfer into the text box.
+2. Add the URL or HTML syntax you want to transfer into the text box.
-2. Click the "轉換" button.
+3. Click the "轉換" button.
-3. Done.
+4. Done.
 Now you have the HTML syntax converted.

 ## Licence